 don’t worry! here are some frequently asked questions we get and our answers to them.

 We don’t require any major for membership; we welcome everyone to BMES.
 Similarly, we don’t require any experience or specific skills for membership.
 Many of our members joined with little exposure to bioengineering directly.
 However, some expertise is certainly helpful in some cases, and most of our members are traditionally Bioengineering majors.
 Generally, all that we ask that you come with a passion or interest in bioengineering, a good attitude, and a willingness to learn!

-The committee application to join our student organization as a committee member will be opening soon for the 2020-21 school year!
+The committee application to join our student organization as a committee member and general member opens at the beginning of the fall and spring semester every school year.
 General members attend general meetings (GMs), come out to our events, and engage with other members and officers to support the club.
-The general member application is live now – see our Get Involved page for more details.
+Please visit our Get Involved page for more details.

 However, joining a committee is by far the best way to get involved!
 Even if you’re not interested in becoming a member, many of our events throughout the year are open to the general student population.

 Our Get Involved page has additional resources, and our calendar website has information for upcoming events, like general meetings.
 If you have any other questions, don’t hesitate to contact us.